React Native End-to-End Testing with Detox

-In this blog, I will show you guys the simplest step to use Detox framework to perform E2E testing.
-After reading this blog, you will have basic knowledge about how to apply Detox to your React Native application.
+In this blog, I will show you guys the simplest steps to use Detox for E2E testing in your React Native application.
+By the end of this guide, you'll have a basic understanding of how to apply Detox to your project.

 /* eslint-env detox/detox, mocha */